Updated: April 10, 2018

 Enter the SCAA (Specialty Coffee Association of America).
 This organisation has spearheaded an increase in standards in Autodrip Coffee Makers.
 Notably doing their best to regulate the temperature of the water that coffee is made with.

 You can check out their list of the current SCAA Certified coffee makers here.
-You do pay a bit more but it is SO worth it.
+Or you can be a super smart cookie and read on for three of my picks from that list!

 Note: Since this article was written the SCAA has merged with the SCAE (Specialty Coffee Association of Europe) to from one organisation: the SCA – Specialty Coffee Association.
 This doesn’t change anything that’s written here.
 Good coffee makers are still good coffee makers.